dnsimple/dnsimple-support/content/articles/getting-started-solo-plan.markdown

 This guide will help you get started with your DNSimple Solo Plan as quickly as possible.

 <tip>
-[Learn the differences](/articles/Solo-vs-pro/) between the Solo plan and the Professional plan.
+This guide only applies to Solo plans.
+[See the difference between plans](/articles/differences-between-dnsimple-plans/).
 </tip>

 ## Step 1: Preparing your account